 Companies in Germany may choose a 12-month period as they see fit for their accounting period, however, it may not exceed this duration (it can be shorter in some cases).
 Tax returns are filed electronically by the end of July the year following the one for which the submission is made; when a tax advisor is involved an extension of the filing deadline can be granted.
 Company owners are expected to make quarterly advance corporate tax payments in March, June, September, and December.
 The trade tax also has four periods for advance payments in February, May, August, and November.

 Tax penalties can apply for those who do not observe the filing periods (late filing) and these can have a minimum value of 25 EUR per each month of delay and a maximum value of EUR 25,000.
 Late payment is also subject to penalties, at 1% on the outstanding rounded-down tax amount per month.
 Inconsistencies in the tax audits are not subject to penalties in most cases, however, those taxes that have been assessed as a result of an audit are subject to interest of 6% per year.
 Company owners who need assistance with these calculations can reach out to our tax lawyers in Germany.

 Company statistics in Germany

-According to the Federal Statistical Office, in 2018 there were 3.48 million legal entities registered with the German Business Register.
-Our of these, the following percentages of companies were found in each of the main analyzed business sectors:
+According to the Federal Statistical Office, in 2021 there were 3.4 million legal entities registered with the German Business Register.
+Out of these, the following numbers of companies were found in each of the main analyzed business sectors:

-- 17.6% of the companies were in the wholesale and retain trade sector;
+- 509,923 companies were in the professional, scientific and technical industries;

 Investors who wish to know more about these business fields, as well as those who need complete assistance from one of our lawyers in Germany can reach out if they wish to start a business.
 We can help entrepreneurs incorporate irrespective of the chosen business field or the chosen type of company.